Sugar in the daily diet causes problems. I finally understand that.

-“Risk of dying doubles when fasting-glucose levels reaches the rate of 126-138 mg/dL,” he explains.
+“Risk of dying doubles when fasting-glucose levels reach the rate of 126-138 mg/dL,” he explains.

-Action Step: take another objective look at the role sugars play in our current culture.
-How many opportunities to eat sweet foods and sweet drinks are you presented with in a typical day?
+Action Step: take another objective look at the role sugar plays in our current culture.
+How many opportunities to eat sweet foods and sweet drinks are you presented within a typical day?

-Today, I invite you to eat and drink less sweet foods – and less foods made from flours – than you might normally.
+Today, I invite you to eat and drink less sweet foods – and fewer foods made from flours – than you might normally.

 At the end of the day, check-in with how your body feels and ascertain if having less sweet foods and simple carbs made a positive difference.